SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter4/Day4.md

     }
   }

-  // This is a resource interface that allows us to... you get the point. pub resource interface CollectionPublic {
+  // This is a resource interface that allows us to control what data is exposed to the /public/ path from the /storage/ path of "CollectionPublic" resource. pub resource interface CollectionPublic {
     pub fun deposit(token: @NFT)
     pub fun getIDs(): [UInt64]